Lab 1: Part 6: Saving your work

-You now have a copy of your lab work on the server, so you can now drag it from the Desktop of the lab computer into the Trash and then empty the Trash (Finder > Empty Trash).
+You now have a copy of your lab work on the server, so if you are working on a lab machine, you can now drag it from the Desktop of the lab computer into the Trash and then empty the Trash (Finder > Empty Trash).
 You always want to leave a clean Desktop before logging out.

 Summary of what we did today

-- Learned how to use CyberDuck and Canopy
+- Learned how to use CyberDuck and Thonny

 Table of Contents